- Blog

 Conclusion

-eCommerce filters are essential for improving smart search UX and driving more sales.
+eCommerce facets are essential for improving smart search UX and driving more sales.

 By following eCommerce site search filter best practices and staying ahead of current trends, eCommerce websites can offer more intuitive, dynamic, and personalized filtering design experiences.